Backpage

 Backpage was a classified advertising website founded in 2004 by the alternative newspaper chain New Times Inc./New Times Media (later known as Village Voice Media or VVM) as a rival to Craigslist.

 Similar to Craigslist, Backpage let users post ads to categories such as personals, automotive, rentals, jobs and adult services.
 It soon became the second largest online classified site in the United States.

 Craigslist closed its "Adult Services" section in 2010 in response to pressure from state attorneys general and other critics claiming the section facilitated prostitution.
 Much of Craigslist's share of the adult ad market migrated to other sites, with Backpage being the main beneficiary.

-Craigslist's former critics focused on Backpage, which resisted moves to censor the site until January 2017; Backpage closed their adult section prior to a Congressional hearing.
+Craigslist's former critics focused on Backpage, which resisted moves to censor the site until January 2017, when Backpage closed their adult section prior to a Congressional hearing.

 History

-New Times and Backpage
+New Times and founding of Backpage

 Backpage founder Michael Lacey founded the Phoenix New Times in 1970, saying it was a response to the Vietnam War and the Kent State shootings.
 Backpage co-founder Jim Larkin joined the New Times in 1971.
 The New Times papers were free and relied on advertising.
 The New Times especially relied on classified advertising to earn money.

-Due the rise of Craigslist, a classified-ads website that competed with newspapers for advertising revenue, Lacey and Larkin in 2004 founded Backpage.com, which WIRED magazine described as "a bare-bones interface wrapped in Facebooky blue, similar to Craigslist in form and function."
+Due to the rise of Craigslist, a classified-ads website that competed with newspapers for advertising revenue, Lacey and Larkin in 2004 founded Backpage.com, which Wired magazine described as "a bare-bones interface wrapped in Facebooky blue, similar to Craigslist in form and function."
 The site's name was a nod to the classified ads in the back section of every New Times paper, "culminating in a premium-priced ad showcase on the paper's back page."
 The idea for Backpage.com came from New Times salesman Carl Ferrer; Larkin put him in charge of the new venture.

-Backpage helped sustain first New Times', then Village Voice Media's papers, and expanded to become the second-largest online classifieds site next to Craigslist.
+Backpage helped sustain first New Times, then Village Voice Media's papers, and expanded to become the second-largest online classifieds site next to Craigslist.
 Lacey and Larkin sold Village Voice Media to company executives in 2012.
 The pair sold Backpage to Ferrer in 2015.

 Craigslist and Backpage had listings for a variety of goods and services, such as real estate, yard sales, personals, work wanted and jobs offered.
 Backpage's adult-themed advertising section gained the most attention.

 After Craigslist took down its adult advertising section in 2010, Backpage continued to maintain adult advertising on its site.
 As Backpage's popularity grew, the site's adult advertising section began to attract lawsuits and investigations regarding allegations of prostitution and sex trafficking.